Chiral Flat-Band Optical Cavity with Atomically Thin Mirrors

-We further characterize how the device's optical response is modified by optical pumping and temperatures.
-Fig.~\ref{power_temp}a shows the reflectance spectra of the sample when excited by a supercontinuum white laser (with a pulse duration of $\approx$ 1 ns) at varying power levels.
-The cavity mode is not significantly modified below $I_p\!\approx\!10^{-3}$ W$/\mu$m$^2$.
+We now demonstrate some of the mechanisms that can be implemented to obtain control over the optical mode.
+In Fig.~\ref{power_temp}, we show that the resonance can be modified by electrical gating, and optical pumping.
+Each monolayer mirror is individually electrically contacted as detailed in the Methods section.
+As shown in Fig.~\ref{power_temp}A as a proof-of-principle, the electrical gating allows us to turn on and off the mode in real-time, as well as to tune its energy (panel B shows an inset of the resonance with continuous tunability of $\sim0.5$ nm).
+Further optimization of the gates can lead to greater tunability at lower voltages.
+The optical power also offers a control tool over the cavity resonance.
+Figure \ref{power_temp}C shows the reflectance spectra of the sample when excited by a supercontinuum white laser (with a pulse duration of $\approx$ 1 ns) at varying power levels.
+The cavity mode is not notably modified below $I_p\!\approx\!10^{-3}$ W$/\mu$m$^2$.
 Upon further increasing the laser intensity, the mode red-shifts and broadens.
 Finally, above a threshold pump intensity $I_p\!\approx\!7\!\times\!10^{-3}$ W$/\mu$m$^2$, the excitonic response and the cavity mode disappear in the reflectance spectra.
-The observed optical non-linearity of the cavity can originate from exciton-exciton interactions and laser-induced thermal effects.
-In TMD monolayers, exciton-exciton interactions produce a blueshift of the intralayer excitonic resonance, which is unlikely to be the dominant effect.
-Instead, laser-induced heating can introduce a redshift and additional decoherence of the excitons, which can lead to the broadening of the cavity mode as shown in the Supplementary Material, consistent with our experiments \cite{Scuri2018}.
+This response to increasing pump powers could stem from the subsequent saturation of the exciton resonance and the laser-induced exciton decoherence (linewidth broadening and increasing $\Gamma_{\rm{nr}}$).

-We therefore further investigate the thermal effects by measuring the reflectance spectra at different temperatures, as shown in Fig.~\ref{power_temp}b.
-We normalize the device's reflectance to that of a region without TMDs but with the same hBN thickness at each temperature.
-With increasing temperatures, the exciton and optical modes broaden and red-shift, in a similar fashion observed in Fig.~\ref{power_temp}a.
-The optical mode is robust up to a temperature $T\approx\!100$ K, while the temperature tunes cavity mode over a range of $\approx\!10$ nm with a mode broadening of a factor $\approx\!1.3$.
+We therefore further investigate the thermal effects by measuring the reflectance spectra at different temperatures, as shown in Fig.~\ref{power_temp}D. We normalize the device's reflectance to that of a region without TMDs but with the same hBN thickness at each temperature.
+With increasing temperatures, the exciton and optical modes broaden and red-shift, in a similar fashion observed in Fig.~\ref{power_temp}C. The optical mode is robust up to a temperature $T\approx\!100$ K, while the temperature tunes cavity mode over a range of $\approx\!10$ nm with a mode broadening of a factor $\approx\!1.3$.
 The thermal fluctuations enhance the non-radiative decay rate of the exciton by promoting the exciton-phonon decoherence, reducing the ratio $\Gamma_{\rm r}/\Gamma_{\rm nr}$ to the critical point where the mode vanishes at $T\approx200$ K \cite{Jakubczyk_2018,Epstein_2020}.